Xanthognarh/WebWidgets/README.md

 - `c1`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: black (0,0,0,0.7)]
 - `c2`: r,g,b,a value  for the font-color (0-255) and alpha (0-1) [default: white (255,255,255,1)]
 - `font`: see below
+- `pos`: pos [offset-x] [offset-y] value for the default position (pos Number 1-9 from Numpad) and optionally offset by the given values in pixel.

 Embed the link like: `https://xanthognarh.github.io/WebWidgets/Overlay.htm?channel=Channelname&c1=0,0,0,0.7&c2=255,255,255,1`